Aredhele/Cardinal/Docs/Contributing/GettingStarted.md

 </p>

 <p align="justify">
 Click "Ok", the editor will show up.
 Now we have to configure our compilers.
 Press CTRL+ALT+S or go to File > Settings.
-Then go to Build Execution, Deployement > Toolchains :
+Then go to <b>Build Execution, Deployement > Toolchains</b> :
 </p>

 <p align="center">